Central African Armed Forces: Army mutinies of 1996–1997

 On 6 December, a negotiation process started, facilitated by Gabon, Burkina-Faso, Chad and Mali.
 The military — supported by the opposition parties — insisted that Patassé had to resign.
-In January, 1997, however, the Bangui Agreements were signed and the French EFAO troop were replaced by the 1,350 soldiers of the Mission interafricaine de surveillance des Accords de Bangui (MISAB).
+In January 1997, however, the Bangui Agreements were signed and the French EFAO troop were replaced by the 1,350 soldiers of the Mission interafricaine de surveillance des Accords de Bangui (MISAB).
 In March, all mutineers were granted amnesty.
 The fighting between MISAB and the mutineers continued with a large offensive in June, resulting in up to 200 casualties.
 After this final clash, the mutineers calmed.

 After the mutinies, President Patassé suffered from a typical "dictator's paranoia", resulting in a period of cruel terror executed by the presidential guard and various militias within the FACA loyal to the president, such as the Karako.
 The violence was directed against the Yakoma tribe, of which it is estimated that 20,000 persons fled during this period.
-The oppression also targeted other parts of the society.
+The oppression also targeted other parts of society.
 The president accused his former ally France of supporting his enemies and sought new international ties.
 When he strengthened his presidential guard (creating the FORSIDIR, see below), Libya sent him 300 additional soldiers for his own personal safety.
 When former President Kolingba attempted a coup d'état in 2001 (which was, according to Patassé, supported by France), the Movement for the Liberation of the Congo (MLC) of Jean-Pierre Bemba in DR Congo came to his rescue.

 Crimes conducted by Patassé's militias and Congolese soldiers during this period are now being investigated by the International Criminal Court, who wrote that "sexual violence appears to have been a central feature of the conflict", having identified more than 600 rape victims.